seancswanson/seancswanson/README.md

 - 📄 Know about my experiences [seancswanson.com/cv](https://seancswanson.com/cv).

-- ⚡ Fun fact **I was in the music video for John Mayer's song "I Still Feel Like Your Man".**
+- ⚡ Fun fact: **I was in the music video for John Mayer's song "I Still Feel Like Your Man".**

 <h3 align="left">Connect with me:</h3>
 <p align="left">